facebook/react-native-website/docs/textinput.md

 ### `autoCompleteType`

 Specifies autocomplete hints for the system, so it can provide autofill.
-On Android, the system will aways attempt to offer autofill by using heuristics to identify the type of content.
+On Android, the system will always attempt to offer autofill by using heuristics to identify the type of content.
 To disable autocomplete, set `autoCompleteType` to `off`.

 Possible values for `autoCompleteType` are: